bakerfugu/voices-everywhere-cs147/README.md

 ```

 This command will open up a browser window to the localhost website.
 Most changes are reflected live without having to restart the server or refresh the page.

+After making any changes, push them up to the repo and let me know so I can deploy them.
+(Also I will need to add y'all as collaborators to the git repo so let me know the first time before you do this so we don't have to deal with pull requests.)

 ## Deployment